szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 because the soft limits are disabled and it is possible to move beyond the allowed area up to the first physical obstacle.
 Jog mode without Home Axis is intended only for safely retracting, for example, a tool from the material workspace.

-Before installing the motors, homing to 0 must be performed.
+Before installing the motors, homing to 0 or reseting absolute encoder to 0 must be performed .

 Open tab MDI[F5]:
 ```G53 G0 Z0```